History of astronomy: Mesoamerica

 Maya astronomical codices include detailed tables for calculating phases of the Moon, the recurrence of eclipses, and the appearance and disappearance of Venus as morning and evening star.
 The Maya based their calendrics in the carefully calculated cycles of the Pleiades, the Sun, the Moon, Venus, Jupiter, Saturn, Mars, and also they had a precise description of the eclipses as depicted in the Dresden Codex, as well as the ecliptic or zodiac, and the Milky Way was crucial in their Cosmology.
 A number of important Maya structures are believed to have been oriented toward the extreme risings and settings of Venus.
 To the ancient Maya, Venus was the patron of war and many recorded battles are believed to have been timed to the motions of this planet.
 Mars is also mentioned in preserved astronomical codices and early mythology.

-Although the Maya calendar was not tied to the Sun, John Teeple has proposed that the Maya calculated the solar year to somewhat greater accuracy than the Gregorian calendar.
-Both astronomy and an intricate numerological scheme for the measurement of time were vitally important components of Maya religion.
+Although the Maya calendar was not tied to the Sun, both astronomy and an intricate numerological scheme for the measurement of time were vitally important components of Maya religion.

 The Maya believed that the Earth was the center of all things, and that the stars, moons, and planets were gods.
 They believed that their movements were the gods traveling between the Earth and other celestial destinations.
 Many key events in Maya culture were timed around celestial events, in the belief that certain gods would be present.